CBE-Computing/CBE-Computing.github.io/1policies.md

 ## Steps for Packaging an App Using Jamf Composer

 To deploy custom applications or software via Jamf Pro, you can package the app using Jamf Composer.
+Read more on composer [here](https://www.jamf.com/products/jamf-composer/).
 Follow these steps to create a deployable package:

 1. **Open Jamf Composer and Create a New Package**
    Launch Jamf Composer and select **New Package**.
 Choose whether to create a package from scratch or from a pre-installed application on your computer.